Ferrari F2004: Performance

-Livery
+Sponsorship and livery

 The livery was similar to the previous season with numerous retained sponsors including Vodafone and Olympus Corporation.
 Ferrari used the Marlboro logos, except at the Canadian, French, British, and United States Grands Prix due to anti-tobacco legislation.
+At the 2004 Belgium Grand Prix, where Schumacher won the Drivers' title, Ferrari celebrated their 700th Grand Prix and their cars carried a logo celebrating the achievement behind the seat and sidepods; their 700th Grand Prix was officially held two weeks later at Italian Grand Prix.